sadiwali/lib-zerynth-mqtt/docs/docs_mqtt.rst

 .. method:: unsubscribe(topics)

-    Unsubscribe the client from one or more topics.
+    Unsubscribes the client from one or more topics.

     * *topics* is list of strings that are subscribed topics to unsubscribe from.

-.. method:: publish(topic, payload = None, qos = 0, retain = False)
+.. method:: publish(topic, payload=None, qos=0, retain=False)

-    Publish a message on a topic.
+    Publishes a message on a topic.

     This causes a message to be sent to the broker and subsequently from the broker to any clients subscribing to matching topics.